bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/payment-verification.md

 ### Pending and Verified Structures

 The following structures manage all of the payment-related transaction states in `bitmarkd`.
-They assist bitmarkd validating payments for transactions.
+They assist `bitmarkd` in validating payments for transactions.

 **Pending Stuctures.** When a transaction initially comes in, Reservoir checks it and saves it into pending structures.
 If it is a valid new transaction, it will be saved in `pendingIndex` with its transaction id as a key.
 Reservoir will also add another record with its payment id as key, based on the type of transaction.